celtra/custom-ui-extension-pdf-generator/README.md

 					$json_payload
 			EOF

+If successful, you will get an `extensionEntityId` back.

 To view the extension in Celtra CA, open a Design File and go to Overview tab, click on Export button and you should see your extension as an option in Distribute list.